 Don’t Rush It

 Never form relationships with the sole aim of getting something immediately.
 Look at the long game.
 It’s easier to rush it and look bad.
 However, learn patience.
 Try to meet people for the fun of it.
 In time, your opportunity will surely arise.
+You can also find out what your personality type is.
+This can help know your strengths and weaknesses.

 Be sure to grab it when it does.